Caroline, No: Critical reception

-Legacy
+Among retrospective assessments, journalist Nick Kent in 1975 recognized "Caroline, No" as "arguably the most beautiful song [Brian] has ever written."
+In 2001, "Caroline, No" was ranked number 55 in Rock's Backpages' list of "The 100 Most Heartbreaking Records of All Time".
+In 2004, it was ranked number 211 in Rolling Stone's list of "The 500 Greatest Songs of All Time".

-Wilson later stated that "Caroline, No" was his favorite Pet Sounds track, "the prettiest ballad I've ever sung.
+Wilson himself stated that "Caroline, No" was his favorite Pet Sounds track, "the prettiest ballad I've ever sung.
 Awfully pretty song."
 In a 1995 interview, he viewed it as "probably the best [song] I've ever written."
 Dennis said that their father Murry "used to go to pieces when he heard stuff like 'Caroline, No.'" Asher opined, "At first, I didn't think it was on the same level as the other songs we were doing, although I liked it well enough.
 It just didn't have the level of sophistication that the other songs had."
-Journalist Nick Kent recognized it in 1975 as "arguably the most beautiful song [Brian] has ever written."
-In 2001, "Caroline, No" was ranked number 55 in Rock's Backpages list of "The 100 Most Heartbreaking Records of All Time".
-In 2003, it was ranked number 214 in Rolling Stones list of "The 500 Greatest Songs of All Time".

-In the autumn of 1966, Wilson attempted to reconnect with Carol Mountain, acting on the suggestion of friend Stanley Shapiro.
-According to Shapiro, Wilson phoned every person named Mountain listed in the Hawthorne-Inglewood area until he found her parents, who gave Wilson her address.
-Wilson then drove with Shapiro to Mountain's house, intending to bring her to his home on Laurel Way, but was unsuccessful in the endeavor.
-Wilson continued to telephone Mountain, as she recalled, "He didn't sound drugged or anything, but it was very strange.
-He'd call at 3:00 a.m. and want to talk about music.
-I was such a nerd I'd say, 'What?
-Who?' and have him talk to my husband.
-But it was nothing inappropriate."
+Legacy and rerecorded versions

 Wilson revisited the themes of "Caroline, No" in his 1988 song "Baby Let Your Hair Grow Long" from his first solo album Brian Wilson.
 Biographer Peter Ames Carlin wrote that it "updated the mournful first line of 'Caroline, No' ... only with the voice of a seasoned veteran who knows that innocence and hope can be regained."
-Wilson rerecorded "Caroline, No" for his 1995 album I Just Wasn't Made for These Times.
+Wilson also rerecorded "Caroline, No" for his 1995 album I Just Wasn't Made for These Times.

 The Beach Boys, accompanied by Timothy B. Schmit, remade the song with a new multi-part vocal arrangement for the 1996 album Stars and Stripes Vol. 1.
 Jimmy Webb was commissioned to write the orchestration for the track.
 Dillon praised the rendition as "the highlight" of the album.